vertica/ddR/ddR/vignettes/user_guide.md

 ## Backend: parallel
 ```

-What did I do?
-I ran the distributed `lapply` function, `dlapply`, on the function argument vector `1:5`, assigning to each element the value of the vector for that iteration.
-To specify `nparts`, I could also supply `nparts`, just as I did in the constructor function:
+Why does it work?
+The distributed `lapply` function, `dlapply`,
+executes on the function argument vector `1:5`, assigning to each
+element the value of the vector for that iteration.
+To specify
+`nparts`, you can also supply `nparts`, just as in the constructor
+function:

 ```r